Pests like woodrat in your home can be aggressive and harmful to children.

 Protect your home by keeping the wood at least 20 feet away from the foundation.

-Keep the wood free of critters by lifting it at least five inches off the ground.
+Also, you should keep the firewood free of critters by lifting it at least five inches off the ground when placing them in storage.

 4- Tiny Cracks and Torn Screens